Nitish71158/Assigment_3/README.md

 ## HELP

-* address should be same to change the passworda
+* address should be same to change the password

 ## Author
 Nitish Kumar Singh